Why losing money hurts about twice as much as gaining it feels good

 The salary reference point

 One of the most powerful reference points in personal finance is your income.
 Research consistently shows that people adapt their spending upward rapidly when income rises but resist downward adjustment when income falls — a direct expression of loss aversion.
 The reduction in spending feels like a loss from a new reference point, even if it would return you to a prior lifestyle you found entirely satisfactory.
-This asymmetry in reference point adaptation is one of the core engines of lifestyle inflation and a key reason why higher incomes do not automatically produce higher financial wellbeing.
+This asymmetry in reference point adaptation is one of the core engines of lifestyle inflation and a key reason high earners don't save even as their pay climbs.

 Prospect theory also explains why a salary cut of $5,000 feels far more devastating than a salary increase of $5,000 feels exciting — even controlling for absolute financial impact.
 The asymmetry is not about the money; it is about the direction of movement relative to the reference point.